K.I.N.D. Fund Desks Make a Big Difference for Students in Malawi

 Watch the video:

-Annie Maston, Girls' Education Officer at UNICEF Malawi, sees firsthand how K.I.N.D. desks and scholarships impact children's learning.
-"Most of my work is to support children and adolescent girls to access both primary and secondary school through provision of the desks and scholarships to the most marginalized students, including those with disabilities, so that we all have equal opportunities to complete primary and secondary school," she says.
+"Most of my work is to support children and adolescent girls to access both primary and secondary school through provision of the desks and scholarships to the most marginalized students, including those with disabilities, so that we all have equal opportunities to complete primary and secondary school," Maston says.

-Last year, graduating students at the school received a 96 percent pass rate.
+In 2024, graduating students at the school received a 96 percent pass rate.
 Bwengu is the only school in the zone that sends children to boarding secondary schools.

 Your donation can change a child's future

 Every child has the right to an education, and every child wants to learn.
-A donation to the K.I.N.D.
+A donation to The K.I.N.D.
 Fund is a cost-effective way to give children in Malawi, one of the world's poorest countries, a chance at a better future.

 "I've never seen more joy in a school than the spontaneous outbursts of song and enthusiasm at a school in Malawi when the desks arrive," O'Donnell says.

-Investing in chidren's education transforms lives and brightens futures.
+Investing in children's education transforms lives and brightens futures.
 Families, communities and economies are strengthened.
 The K.I.N.D.
-Fund continues to provide students with the support they need to keep learning and thriving.
-Help children in Malawi reach their full potential.
-Please donate today.
+Fund provides students with the support they need to keep learning and thriving.

 HOW TO HELP